tanc/lando-db-tools/README.md

 The intention of the plugin is to make working with Lando database containers and external tools a little easier.
 The plugin comes with three Lando 'tasks':

-1. lando dbport
+1. `lando dbport` - prints the external port and copies it to the clipboard
-2. lando workbench
+2. `lando workbench` - opens a connection using the MySQL Workbench GUI
-3. lando dbeaver
+3. `lando dbeaver` - opens a connection using the dbeaver GUI

 Each of these takes an optional `-s [service]` parameter where `[service]` is the name of your database service you want to interact with.
 For example: